 Yamhill-Carlton is a south-facing, horseshoe-shaped viticultural area comprising 58,100 acres, with almost 2,500 acres planted to vineyards.
-Yamhill-Carlton's unique soil and parent material composition, climate and positioning within the larger region, led to the establishment of an nesting AVA in 2004.
-Yamhill-Carlton was one of the first six established sub-appellations within the greater Willamette Valley winemaking region.
+Yamhill-Carlton's unique soil composition, climate and positioning within the larger region, led to the establishment of an nesting AVA in 2004.
+Yamhill-Carlton was one of the first six established appellations within the greater Willamette Valley winemaking region.

-Yamhill Carlton is characterized by its coarse sedimentary soils formed in the Eocene era, between 50 to 40 million years ago, making it the oldest parent material in the Willamette Valley.
-These sedimentary soils were derived from ocean floor sediments, a unique composition that provides moderate water-holding capacity and excellent drainage.
-This enhances grape ripening and leads to softer tannins and well-balanced acids in the wines.
+Yamhill Carlton is characterized by its coarse sedimentary soils formed in the Eocene era, between 50 to 40 million years ago, making it some of the oldest parent material in the Willamette Valley.
+These sedimentary soils were derived from marine sediments and ocean floor volcanic basalt.
+This unique mix provides moderate water-holding capacity and excellent drainage, enhancing grape ripening and leading to higher levels of tannins and well-balanced acids in the wines.